Eliot O'Hara

 Eliot O'Hara (June 14, 1890 – July 30, 1969) was an American artist and educator known for his masterful watercolors, especially his impressionistic landscapes.
-The Ogunquit Museum of American Art in Maine has over 120 of his watercolors representing all aspects of his work.
-His paintings are in the collections of many museums in the USA and have been the subject of exhibitions throughout the United States.
-He was an influential educator through his nearly 40 years of teaching, writing, and film making.
+The Ogunquit Museum of American Art in Maine has over 120 of his watercolors, representing all aspects of his work.
+His paintings are in the collections of many American museums, and have been the subject of exhibitions throughout the US.
+He was an influential educator through his nearly 40 years of teaching, writing, and filmmaking.

 Life

 Eliot O'Hara was born in 1890, in Waltham, Massachusetts to Daniel and Mayfred O'Hara.
 His father was the owner of the O'Hara Waltham Dial Company and Eliot went into the family business.
 In 1923 he began teaching himself to paint with watercolors while continuing to work at the family factory.
 In 1927, O'Hara took a few courses at the Boston Museum School and at the School of Fine arts and Crafts in Boston and then, in 1928, he was awarded a Guggenheim fellowship in painting.

 In 1929 O'Hara undertook an epic journey through Soviet Russia.
 Traveling by train, horseback and foot, he produced 130 sketches and watercolors that he later completed at a studio in Paris.
 The paintings were exhibited in the Soviet Union and at galleries in London, Boston, and New York.
 A selection of the paintings toured throughout the United States.
 He remained an avid traveler and plein air painter throughout his life, locations for his paintings include Peru, Australia, Japan, China, Indonesia, and Thailand.

 In 1931, he opened the Eliot O'Hara School for Watercolor Painting in Goose Rocks Beach, Maine.
 The school was active until it burned down in the Great Fires of 1947.
 After the fire, O'Hara continued to offer classroom instruction at summer workshops around the United States.
 O'Hara authored his first book of watercolor instruction in 1931, his final book was published in 1966.

 During World War II, from 1943–44, he served in the Camouflage Section, Bureau of Ships, U.S. Navy.
 In the late 1940s O'Hara began making art education films for Encyclopaedia Britannica Films, his last film was made in 1961.
 In 1948 O'Hara was among the first water-colorists inducted into the National Academy of Design.

 O'Hara died in Washington D.C. in 1969 from cancer of the kidney.